noorayesha/assignment-angularjs-dev/README.md

-# Assignment for an AngularJs Developer
+# Assignment for a Frontend AngularJs Developer

 ## Assignment Details
 * Create a simple program which fetches the exchange rate of all crypto currencies in USD and displays them using Bar Chart